Blog>Trade>Growing your trade business>How much do bricklayers earn?

 How much is the average bricklayer day rate?

-Therefore, it’s a good idea to know the daily pay rate for bricklayers to ensure that you are competitive.
+Therefore, it’s a good idea to know the daily pay rate for bricklayers to ensure that your rates are competitive:

 • Apprentice - £50.40 per day